boydmeredith/jbreda_kilosort/README.md

 input_folder="/jukebox/scratch/*your folder*/ephys"
 output_folder="/jukebox/wherever/you/store/your/processed/data"

-!also adjust header for your ID!
+!!!also adjust header for your ID!!!
 ```

 7. Run kilosort_slurm.sh to convert any .dat, .rec and .mda files into .bin files for kilosort